cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

    into a sirup
 3. Add the mate leaves to the rest of the water and allow it to infuse for approx. 4 Minutes.
-4. Cool it down, until you can safely use your water carbonator (if its still to hot and your carbonator is made of plastic it might melt!)
+4. Cool it down, until you can safely use your water carbonator (if it's still too hot and your carbonator is made out of plastic it might melt!)
-5. After carbonating the mate, add your sirup
+5. After carbonating the mate, add your sirup (both must still be a little warm)
+6. Refrigerate it

 You could also add everything right away, but the suggar and lemon juice will mess up your carbonator and it's really hard to clean afterwards!